-In August 2009, shortly before the fall semester began, the committee circulated a draft proposal for Step 4, which we labeled Step 4b.
-In the weeks that followed, members of the committee gathered feedback during an open forum, through our Web site and by email, and by meeting with a number of departments that invited us for conversations.
+In November 2009, the committee circulated a draft proposal for Step 4, which we labeled Step 4c.
+In the weeks that followed, members of the committee gathered feedback during two open forums, through our Web site and by email.
 We are grateful for the many thoughtful comments we received.
 (These comments are contained in a separate attachment.)

-Based on this feedback, the committee is circulating the revised proposal outlined above, labeled Step 4c.
-This proposal is different in several significant respects:
+Based on this feedback, the committee is circulating the revised proposal outlined above, labeled Step 4d.
+This proposal remains very similar to that circulated in Step 4c:

-- Each category in the curriculum contains a proposed number of credits. - The categories of U.S. and International Pluralism have been replaced by U.S. Diversity Studies and Global Studies, which are intended to roughly correspond to the current Minority Studies and Non-Western Culture GDRs. - The First Year Seminar has been expanded from 1 to 3 credits, and its learning outcomes revised to reflect greater engagement with developing critical thinking skills. - Wellness has been added as a distinct category in the curriculum. - The Themes category has been replaced by a more broadly defined Interdisciplinary Studies requirement, which students could fulfill in a variety of ways.
+- Each category in the curriculum contains the same proposed number of credits. - The categories of U.S. Diversity Studies and Global Studies have been renamed U.S. Diversity and Global Awareness.
+They continue to be intended to roughly correspond to the current Minority Studies and Non-Western Culture GDRs. - The First Year Seminar remains at 3 credits, with its learning outcomes revised to reflect greater engagement with developing critical thinking skills. - Wellness continues to be a distinct category in the curriculum. - Interdisciplinary Studies has been maintained as a distinct requirement, which students can fulfill in a variety of ways.